lanteignel93/vxx_trade/README.md

 # About The Project

 The goal of this project is yet to be fully defined.
-I'm using this project for the following
+I'm using this project for the following mean reasons

+* Software engineering practice
+   * Packaging a Python Project
+   * Building Modular OOP Trading System
+   * Investigating and learning best practices
+   * Learning design patterns
+* Trading
+   * Building a research platform
+   * Learning data techniques
+   * Build a backtest
+   * Optimizing trading strategy position under risk constraints

 # Getting Started